Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### Running on Hardware

-To run the design in hardware, rerun the following `make` steps with `TARGET=hw` and other applicable options (see the preceding `make` steps specified above).
+To run the design in hardware, rerun the following `make` steps with `TARGET=hw` and other applicable options (see the preceding `make` steps previously specified).

 ```
 make kernels TARGET=hw